noureldinalaa/noureldinalaa.github.io/_pages/about.md

 ### Intern at Microsoft AppFactory (Egypt) (October 2016 - June 2017)
-- Worked as a technical evangelist by presenting different Microsoft solutions and devices like Azure and Hololens in Microsoft's events.
+- Meeting Startups in events, introducing different Microsoft solutions and technologies to them like Azure, Xamarin, Hololens, etc.
-- Introduce Microsoft solutions to startups(Xamarin, Azure).
+- Representing Microsoft in their Events and Booths.
+- Introducing Microsoft Hololens in one of the biggest conferences in egypt (Cairo ICT).

 ## University's projects
 ### Depression Detection[[github]](https://github.com/noureldinalaa/depression_detector)